Heathcote (NSW)

 AreaSearch assessment of residential development drivers sees a low level of activity in Heathcote, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval data indicates Heathcote has averaged around 25 dwelling approvals annually.
-Between FY-21 and FY-25, approximately 125 homes were approved, with a further 9 approved in FY-26 as of the present time.
-Despite population decline, development activity has been relatively adequate.
+AreaSearch analysis of ABS building approval numbers shows Heathcote has had around 25 dwelling approvals annually.
+Between FY-21 and FY-25, approximately 125 homes were approved, with 9 more in FY-26 as of the present time.
+Despite population decline, development activity has been adequate relative to other areas.

-The estimated population per dwelling approval in Heathcote is 536 people, reflecting its quiet development environment.
-According to AreaSearch's latest quarterly estimate, the area is projected to gain 247 residents by 2041.
-Given current development patterns, new housing supply should meet demand, potentially facilitating population growth beyond current projections.
+By 2041, Heathcote is projected to gain 262 residents based on AreaSearch's latest quarterly estimate.
+Given current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond projections.

 Frequently Asked Questions - Development